The Dead Man Who Cries

 Episode Show Notes

-About Matthew Plotner
+About the guest: Matthew Plotner

 Matthew Plotner is the host of That Anger Management Crap podcast, which he started after running his own state-certified FVIP and anger management class.

-Toys that come on by themselves and footsteps in the home
+Toys that come on by themselves

 So, just how common is it to have haunted toys come to life in your home?
 According to this Reddit thread, it seems to happen a lot with Furbies.
 Personally, I (Becky) like those little Furby buggers since I did the illustrations for their design patent back in 2005 and I know EXACTLY what they look like on the inside.
 But, if one randomly started talking to me I’d probably drown it in the pool or something, too.